 Gartner predicts that by 2023, 40% of professional workers will orchestrate business application experiences and capabilities in the same way as music streaming services.
 Continued growth in subscription-based Software as a Service (SaaS) content delivery platforms will fulfill demand for intuitive, user-friendly interfaces.
 While skilled geospatial professionals will still form the core of GIS teams, SaaS platforms will allow easy access to multiple users at all levels of geospatial experience, including non-GIS users.
 This reduction in friction will enable smoother information flow leading to reduced time for geospatial data analytics to deliver tangible results.

-For AEC and infrastructure organisations, the unit economics offered by high-quality, current and accurate imagery will nurture development planning, real-time analytics, 3D modelling — particularly for AEC designs and proposals.
+For AEC and infrastructure organizations, the unit economics offered by high-quality, current and accurate imagery will nurture development planning, real-time analytics, 3D modeling — particularly for AEC designs and proposals.
 Nearmap will introduce a series of improved updates to the MapBrowser experience throughout 2022 starting with an improved, intuitive user interface to be released early in the year.

-As climate change impacts communities and businesses across the globe, responsive organisations are implementing sustainability initiatives aimed at reducing greenhouse gases and carbon emissions.
-By increasing enablement for remote work — for example, assessing, inspecting and visualising sites using aerial imagery — businesses can reduce the number of vehicles on the roads, cutting emissions, saving time and reducing occupational health and safety risks.
+As climate change impacts communities and businesses across the globe, responsive organizations are implementing sustainability initiatives aimed at reducing greenhouse gases and carbon emissions.
+By increasing enablement for remote work — for example, assessing, inspecting and visualizing sites using aerial imagery — businesses can reduce the number of vehicles on the roads, cutting emissions, saving time and reducing occupational health and safety risks.